Tag: ACID

 When is “ACID” ACID?
 Rarely!

-ACID and NewSQL databases rarely provide true ACID guarantees by default, if they are supported at all
+When is “ACID” ACID?
+Rarely.
+ACID and NewSQL databases rarely provide true ACID guarantees by default, if they are supported at all Not even Oracle or DB2 provide full ACID (in distributed scenarios at least).

 -